Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/StatementsAndExpressions.md

 (a + b) * c // Grouping parenthesis
 ```

-The specific variations of these are documented elsewhere in the reference.
+The specific variations of these constructs are documented elsewhere in the reference.